 The Law of God, the Law of Christ, the Law of the Spirit, the Law of sin and death—what is all this?
 Why does Paul do this to us?

-First, and actually, foremost to consider is the fact that Paul is using in his writings a very specific set of arguments with a very narrow application, targeting a specific narrative affecting a select group of people.
+First, and actually, foremost to consider is the fact that Paul is using in his writings a very precisely tailored set of arguments with a very narrow application, targeting a specific narrative affecting a select group of people.
 Specifically speaking, Paul’s statements about the Torah (which appear to contradict literally all of the rest of Scripture) are a midrash: a popular type of Jewish argumentative illustration intended to convey the function of a spiritual dynamic, the elements of which may not necessarily even make factual or theological sense—it is the illustration that is the point.
 Paul’s midrashic conversations with the various churches he is writing to are to combat the teaching of the Judaizers, a group of Pharisees who believed Jesus is the Messiah, but who felt that Gentiles must undergo a formal B’rit Milah (conversion ceremony) in order to be saved, in which one vows to keep the ‘oral Torah’—the oral traditions they believed are the only way to keep the actual written words of Moses in the first five books of the Bible.

 But even with this distinction, we see in the written Torah many commands that are not followed verbatim.
 Is there a way to reconcile any of this, or are we wrong in the way we interpret it?
 The Bible is very clear that the Torah is unified.
 What I mean by this is that every truth, every word, every commandment is just as important as all the rest.
 James 2:10-11 tells us that even if we stumble at just one point of the Torah and yet keep all the rest, we still are guilty of breaking the Torah.
 When Jesus began His ministry, and certainly upon His death on the cross and subsequent resurrection, however, He and His disciples seemed to sanction a deviation from some of the Torah's commandments—which is the main reason for the controversy surrounding this subject from that time until today.
 It is a very significant detail that causes many Jews to dismiss the claims that Jesus is the Jewish Messiah.